-I have decided to not release the Cabinet Decision.
+I have decided to not release the summary of the decision and the TBL summary.
 This decision has been made under sections 24(2)(b) and (c) of the Freedom of Information Act 2016 (FOI Act) on the basis that it is contrary to the public interest to disclose.